Undergraduate Business Administration Degree Program

 Senior Business Administration majors who have a strong interest in research and an outstanding academic record may elect to pursue the Departmental Honors program.
 To be eligible, a student must have a 3.25 grade-point average in upper-division Business Administration courses and a 3.0 overall grade-point average.
 Honors work consists of expository or original research written in thesis format and defended before a Honors Committee of faculty.
 Students pursuing Honors in Business Administration register for three credits of 491 each semester of the senior year.

-Students considering majoring in Business Administration must take Mathematics 200 or its equivalent (Computer Science 320, Economics 361, or Psychology 261), and Economics 201 and 202, which are required prerequisites for certain courses in the major.
+Students considering majoring in Business Administration must take BLAW 201, MATH 200 or its equivalent (CPSC 320, ECON 361, or PSYC 261), and ECON 201 and 202, which are required prerequisites for certain courses in the major.